DirectED-X-UMURAVA/docs/content/Umurava HUB Story.md

 Participants came from different parts of Kigali and showed amazing commitment.
 Some had to travel a long way, balancing work, studies, and personal life, just to be there.
 The atmosphere was full of energy, focus, and a little friendly chaos.

 **Evidence:**
-→ In-Person Hackathon Guide and Schedule
+→ <a href="https://docs-virid-delta.vercel.app/events/In-Person%20Hackathon%20Day" target="_self">In-Person Hackathon Guide and Schedule</a>
-→ Event Photos & Media Folder
+→ <a href="https://drive.google.com/drive/folders/1S11PTrMVO6_soWIYuDUCdF94iA-5MuXe">Event Photos & Media Folder</a>

 ---

-## Final Sprint and Submission
+## Final Sprint: Validation, Reviews, and Submissions (Dec 8–14)

 After the hackathon, teams worked hard to finish their projects.
 Each team had to: